 We recommend that you dress in typical business attire for your meetings.
 The idea is to establish credibility with congressional offices as a potential resource on health care issues.

 15. How do I easily provide feedback to ACP national staff and my chapter leaders about each of my meetings?

-It is important that you use the electronic “meeting reporting form” will be available for participants within the Web-based portal so you can easily provide feedback to us after each meeting.
+It is important that you use the electronic “meeting reporting form” in the App, which is a quick and easy way to provide feedback on meetings, including whether follow-up with offices is needed.
 We recommend doing this as soon as possible after each meeting while the contents/discussion is still fresh in your mind.
 You might also want to schedule a chapter “debriefing” session on your own as a follow-up to the event.

-17. Will I get a preview of the Web-based portal in advance so I understand the electronic format and can get accustomed to the interface?
+16. Will I get a preview of the App in advance so I understand the electronic format and can get accustomed to the interface?

 Yes.
-We will make the Web-based portal available in advance once schedules and materials come together so you can familiarize yourself with the set-up.
-We will also do a live demonstration of the portal during the “advocacy workshop,” which is scheduled for 10am ET on May 17th.
+We will make the App available in advance once schedules and materials come together so you can familiarize yourself with the set-up.
+There will also be video of how to maneuver through the App .

-18. What if a member participating in Leadership Day personally disagrees with one or more of the ACP’s policies selected for advocacy during the event?
+17. What if a member participating in Leadership Day personally disagrees with one or more of the legislative issues selected for advocacy during the event?

 Congress can be highly partisan and polarized, with Republican and Democratic lawmakers alike often at odds, and with limited willingness by them to compromise and find common ground.
-Yet ACP has found that despite such disagreements, we have been successful in advancing our agenda with bipartisan support, on a variety of issues.
-We always seek to bring forward to Leadership Day a non-partisan agenda that will enjoy support across the political aisle.
-Yet there will be times when an issue is so important to ACP, its members, and patients, that we are obligated to advocate for it during Leadership Day, even though it may be more, or less, well-received by some members of Congress depending on their own partisan identity and ideological orientation.
+Yet ACP has found that despite such disagreements, we have been successful in advancing a variety of issues with bipartisan support.
+We always seek to bring a non-partisan agenda to Leadership Day that will enjoy support across the political aisle.
+Yet there may be times when an issue is so important to ACP, its members, and patients, that we are obligated to advocate for it during Leadership Day, even though it may be more, or less, well-received by some members of Congress depending on their own partisan identity and ideological orientation.
 In these and all cases, we make our arguments based on ACP policy, evidence, and the experiences of our members, not politics or partisanship.
 Even if we don’t persuade an individual lawmaker to support our policy on a given issue, we anticipate that we will find common ground on other issues on our Leadership Day agenda.
 We fully understand if Leadership Day participants want to put more emphasis on issues that their own legislators may be amendable to; ACP staff will provide tips the day before the visits on how to handle such situations when they come up.